 embedded analytics

-As the digital economy becomes the economy, everyone that interacts with your business and products, from external customers, vendors, and partners to internal stakeholders benefits from having access to data.
+As the digital economy becomes the economy, everyone who interacts with your business and products, from external customers, vendors, and partners to internal stakeholders benefits from having access to data.
 Requiring them to step out of their existing workflows and log in to a specific BI tool to do so, however, often means forgoing analytics altogether.

-Embedded analytics are a great way to integrate real time insights into the tools your users already leverage, whether it’s an existing customer facing application or an internal tool used by colleagues.
+Embedded analytics are a great way to integrate real-time insights into the tools your users already leverage, whether it’s an existing customer-facing application or an internal tool used by colleagues.
 With so many embedded platforms on the market, it can be daunting to figure out which one is best for your particular needs.
 By asking yourself a few simple questions about user experience, scale, flexibility, and cost, you’ll be able to narrow down the choices and find the perfect platform for embedding analytics into your application.
 Read on so you can make an informed decision when selecting an embedded analytics platform for your business.

 What is an embedded analytics platform?